 Youth-related facilities and services which Council provides are mostly concentrated in the city and urban areas.
 These are the places where many young people from across the district gather to meet and socialise.

 Other facilities which it provides throughout the district automatically benefit youth as part of the wider community.

 - mobility car parks

 - inner city improvements.

-More of our initiatives include providing community funding and liaising with other agencies to support youth activities in the district.
+More of Council's initiatives include providing community funding and liaising with other agencies to support youth activities in the district.

-We also provide training, development and paid work experience for young people aged 17 - 24 through our Cadet Programme and Scholarship Programme.
+It also provides training, development and paid work experience for young people aged 17 - 24 through its Cadet Programme and Scholarship Programme.

 For further information about these programmes, follow the link below.